Gulf Breeze in Santa Rosa County, Florida — The American South (South Atlantic)

 Begun by a military detachment from Pensacola in 1824, the first federal highway in Florida was designed to connect the two principal cities of the new territory.
 Construction was later contracted to John Bellamy, wealthy Jefferson County planter, and the majority of the road was built under Bellamy's direction by slave labor.
 It was completed in May, 1826 at a cost of $23,000.

 Erected 1963 by Florida Board of Parks and Historical Memorials.
 (Marker Number F-96.)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Live Oaks and Naval Ship Timbers (approx. 2.3 miles away); First Federal Tree Farm (approx. 2.4 miles away); First Religious Service in Pensacola (approx. 2.7 miles away); USCGC Sebago (WPG/WHEC 42) (approx. 3½ miles away); Luna Expedition Piers, Ports and Wharves: A Look At Pensacola's Waterfront (approx. 3.7 miles away); De Soto Trail / A Port with Promise (approx. 3.7 miles away); William Bartram Trail (approx. 3.7 miles away).
+Live Oaks and Naval Ship Timbers (approx. 2.3 miles away); First Federal Tree Farm (approx. 2.4 miles away); First Religious Service in Pensacola (approx. 2.7 USCGC Sebago (WPG/WHEC 42) (approx. 3½ miles away); Luna Expedition (approx. 3.6 miles away); Piers, Ports and Wharves: A Look At Pensacola's Waterfront (approx. 3.7 miles away); Supremacy, Siege and the Sea (approx. 3.7 miles away); A Port with Promise (approx. 3.7 miles away).
 Touch for a list and map of all markers in Gulf Breeze.

 Categories. • African Americans • Roads & Vehicles •

 More.
 Search the internet for Site of Pensacola - St. Augustine Road.